Tarunasaireddy/Martian-mars-rover/Technical Documents/Description.md

     <b>Start:</b> Selects the starting point of the Rover.

-    Obstacles(Optional): Selects the obstacles in the path.
+    <b>Obstacles(Optional):</b>Selects the obstacles in the path.

-    Add Stop(Optional): Selects a stop in the path.
+    <b>Add Stop(Optional):</b> Selects a stop in the path.

-    End: Selects the position of Mars, i.e., the ending point of the Rover.
+    <b>End:</b> Selects the position of Mars, i.e., the ending point of the Rover.

-    New Grid: Makes a new grid, with the number of blocks on each side taken as user input.
+    <b>New Grid:</b> Makes a new grid, with the number of blocks on each side taken as user input.

 2. Select Algorithm to find the shortest path(if no Aliens are present)

-    AStarSearch: Uses AStar Search method to find the shortest path from Rover to Mars passing through a stop(if present).
+    <b>AStarSearch:</b> Uses AStar Search method to find the shortest path from Rover to Mars passing through a
+                stop(if present).
-    BreadthFirstSearch: Uses Breadth First Search method to find the shortest path from Rover to Mars passing through a stop(if present).
+    <b>BreadthFirstSearch:</b> Uses Breadth First Search method to find the shortest path from Rover to
+                        Mars passing through a stop(if present).

 3. To know who will be successful in colonizing Mars, The Aliens or our Rover

-    Add Alien(Optional): Selects the position of the Aliens' Rover who are heading to Mars too.
+   <b> Add Alien(Optional):</b> Selects the position of the Aliens' Rover who are heading to Mars too.

-    Safety Search: Makes a search for the safety of our Rover, and predicts who will be successful in reaching Mars first by comparing current distance via shortest path from Mars.
+    <b>Safety Search:</b> Makes a search for the safety of our Rover, and predicts who will be successful in
+                   reaching Mars first by comparing current distance via shortest path from Mars.